What I Have Been Up to

 I downloaded the source on my cheap VPS hosting with 256MB of ram, and… that hello world didn’t even compile!

-YEAH, actually sbt runs out of memory just pulling some libraries and putting them togheter…
+runs out of memory just pulling some libraries and putting them togheter…

 That made me realize that maybe this technology isn’t the right one for prototyping… what i really do in my spare time is prototype something.